koenderks/jfa/README.md

 ### Available Functions

-Below is a list of the available functions in the current development version of `jfa`, sorted by purpose of use.
+Below is a list of the available functions in the current development version of `jfa`, sorted by their occurrence in the standard audit sampling workflow.

 **Planning: Calculating an audit sample size**